-- Coastal development, including canal developments, port expansion, removal of mangroves/sea grass and land clearing;

-- Barriers in rivers;

-- Water quality and sedimentation;

-- Interruptions to migration pathways;

-- Water extraction;

-- Climate change;
+- Coastal development, including canal developments, port expansion and oil and gas related coastal infrastructure, removal of mangroves/sea grass and land clearing; - Barriers in rivers: - · Reduced water quality and increased sedimentation; - Interruptions to migration pathways; - Water extraction; - Climate change; and - Bottom trawling, through destruction of benthic habitat.

-- Developments in remote areas, which may not receive the same scrutiny as in more populated areas;

-- Natural events; and

-- Bottom trawling, through destruction of benthic habitat.

 The impacts of these threats are largely unknown for most species and are likely to be species-specific and localised.
 It is also likely that the impacts of habitat degradation will be greater on the juveniles of some species because they tend to inhabit fresh water, estuarine and inshore habitats more than the adults.
-Of the threats mentioned, impacts on natural river flow are of particular concern.
-Dams and barrages across rivers can impede migration up and down river systems by largetooth sawfish and river shark species and can also cause localised aggregations which may make them more susceptible to natural predation from species such as bull sharks and crocodiles, and also increase their chances of being taken as incidental bycatch, or through deliberate capture, by recreational fishers (Thorburn, et al. 2003, 2004, 2007).
-In addition, it is thought that pupping in sawfish and river shark species is linked to wet season river flows (Peverell, 2005) and that the number of new recruits captured in the dry season is significantly correlated to higher water levels during the late wet (Whitty et al., 2008).
-The implications of these findings are that changes to the hydrological regimes of the important rivers may impact these species in ways not yet understood.
+Of the threats mentioned, impacts of water extraction, which affects natural river flow, and impacts of barriers in rivers are of particular concern.
+It is thought that pupping in sawfish and river shark species is linked to wet season river flows (Peverell, 2005) and that the number of new recruits captured in the dry season is significantly correlated with higher water levels during the late wet (Whitty et al., 2008).
+The implications of these findings are that changes to the hydrological regimes of the important rivers may impact these species in ways not yet fully understood, but which are likely to be detrimental.
+Dams, barrages, poorly constructed road crossings and weirs across rivers can impede migration up and down river systems by largetooth sawfish and river shark species and can also cause localised aggregations which may make them more susceptible to natural predation from species such as bull sharks and crocodiles, and also increase their chances of being taken as incidental bycatch, or through deliberate capture, by recreational fishers (Thorburn et al., 2003, 2004, 2007a).
 The long-term impacts of dams and barrages warrant further investigation.

-5.6 Collection for Public Aquaria
+5.6 Collection for public aquaria